flehrad/GNGKB75/README.md

 This keyboard layout was created by goodnewsgeorge, inspired by the Eve Meteor keyboard PCB work by flehrad

+GNGKB75_Rev0.zip is the Gerber package for production (not yet confirmed to be 100% working!)

+All of the KiCAD project is in this repository including original screen images.

+KiCAD v5.02-1 build was used to create this project.

 Bill of materials required:

 1x Elite-C microcontroller

 1x Angled reset switch (MJT01117)